7,360,000 pageviews

 Following the interrogation the officers informed John Sexton that he was under arrest for the murder of Ann Parlato.
 Charged with first degree-murder he faced a mandatory life sentence.
 He was also eligible for the death penalty.
 Mr. Sexton would not be returning home that day to his third wife Catherine.

-According to Catherine Sexton she had met John at a swingers club.
-As a husband he had cheated on her regularly.
+According to Catherine Sexton she met John Sexton at a swingers club.
+As a husband he cheated on her regularly.
 (Big surprise from a guy you meet at a swingers club.)
 In May 2010 the couple moved to Pasco where they took up residence in a house with Catherine's mother and her mom's boyfriend.
 Catherine described her husband as an atheist who drank heavily, photographed naked women and occasionally took antidepressant medication that had been prescribed to her.
-Catherine informed detectives that her husband, a habitual liar, sociopath and sex addict, was also an erotic fire-setter.
+Catherine informed detectives that her husband, a habitual liar, sociopath and sex addict was also an erotic fire-setter.
 His second wife left him after he threw their 6-week-old daughter across the room.
 Catherine, in a bit of an understatement, used the term "deviant" in describing her husband.

 A prosecution criminalist testified that bloody shoe impression on the victim's linoleum floor "showed the same class characteristics" as the defendant's boots.